documentationfor yFiles for HTML 3.0.0.1

 Here we discuss the graph model which is used internally by the layout algorithms.
 We also show how to implement custom layout stages.

-The layout and analysis part of the yFiles library uses a different graph API than the IGraph-based viewer part.
-Its main classes are the graph types Graph and LayoutGraph and the associated graph element types Node and Edge.
-These do not implement the corresponding interfaces IGraph, INode, IEdge, etc.
+The layout part of the yFiles library uses a different graph API than the IGraph-based viewer part.
+Its main class is the graph type LayoutGraph and the associated graph element types LayoutNode and LayoutEdge.
+These types do not implement the corresponding interfaces IGraph, INode, IEdge, etc.

-The type Graph implements a directed graph model.
-Its main entities are of type Node.
-The nodes are connected by directed edges of type Edge, that is, an edge has a distinct source node and a distinct target node.
-This graph type is used by the analysis algorithms of yFiles.
+The type LayoutGraph implements a directed graph model.
+Its main entities are of type LayoutNode.
+The nodes are connected by directed edges of type LayoutEdge; each edge has a distinct source node and a distinct target node.
+In a LayoutGraph, nodes have a location and a size, specified by type NodeLayout.
+The layout of an edge is defined by its sourcePortLocation, targetPortLocation and bends (control points).
+Both nodes and edges can optionally own one or more labels of type LayoutNodeLabel or LayoutEdgeLabel.
+This graph type is used by the automatic layouts of yFiles.

 Compared to IGraph, the most important similarities and differences of the layout graph are: